 Counselling usually takes place once a week, at the same time each week.

-Payment for Telephone Counselling must be made in advance of each session.
-The initial session will usually also take place on the telephone.
+Payment for Telephone Counselling and Online Counselling must be made in advance of each session.
+The initial session will usually also take place on the telephone or online.

 All sessions are 50 minutes.